Kaustav86x/Chat-with-doc/README.md

 # Chat-with-doc
-A RAG ( Retrieval Augmented Generation ) app to interact with your docs ( Active learning )
+A RAG application to interact with your docs